Quantitative theory of backscattering in topological HgTe and (Hg,Mn)Te quantum wells: acceptor states, Kondo effect, precessional dephasing, and bound magnetic polaron: Conclusions

 We have also examined backscattering of electrons in helical states by localized spins in DMSs.
-We have argued that precessional spin dephasing by magnetization spacial fluctuations leads to sizable backscattering even in the spin-momentum locking case, as the electron spin momentum is transferred to the magnetic subsystem rather than to an individual magnetic ion.
+Our results indicate that precessional spin dephasing by magnetization spacial fluctuations leads to sizable backscattering even in the spin-momentum locking case, as the electron spin momentum is transferred to the magnetic subsystem rather than to an individual magnetic ion.